itsjoshsmith/WootingAnalogNet/README.md

 1. Download the latest release DLL from the releases page
 2. Reference the `WootingAnalogNet` project
 3. Ensure the Wooting Analog SDK native DLL (wooting_analog_wrapper.dll) is in the bin directory of your project
+4. Ensure your project is built in x64

 ### Usage Example (without extension methods)
+`Please see the Wiki the full documentation and examples`

 ```csharp
 using WootingAnalogNet;